2020 Performance Highlights

 Background and Policy

-GPT aims to use, source, re-use and discharge water efficiently.
+GPT aims to be water neutral and resilient to water scarcity and extreme rain events.
 The Group recognises that water is a constrained but essential resource to the sustainability of the business and more broadly to society and the environment.
 GPT’s Water Policy contains our full policy background and commitments.

 Our commitments and intended approach to managing water are guided by the Integrated Water Cycle Management framework.